 Saturday, November 10, 2018

-Domaine de L'Ile Margaux
+LeDomduVin: Domaine de L'Île Margaux

-Domaine de L'Ile Margaux
+Domaine de L'Île Margaux

-Yesterday afternoon, I went to the Hong Kong International Wine and Spirits Trade fair for a few hours.
-Toward the end of the day, after having visited and tasted wines from Germany and Spain, then indulged a little in the Japan Sake Pavillon and the Mauritius Rums Pavillon, I was wandering around the French wines section to try to find one last wine before leaving the fair (as it was already nearly 6pm and I had to go shortly after).
+Toward the end of the day, after having visited and tasted wines from Germany and Spain and then indulged a little in the Japan Sake Pavillon and the Mauritius Rums Pavillon, I was wandering around the French wines section to try to find one last wine before leaving the fair (as it was already nearly 6 p.m. and I had to go shortly after).

-"Buyer" means "Business" for them, as most participants are here, at the fair, to find new opportunities to place their wines (and spirits), but I'm not easy to convince and the eyes' language says it all: look at me with an inviting smile and I might come to taste your wines (whether I will like them or not is a different matter), but continue to look at me with these bored, almost annoyed eyes, and you can be sure I will keep on walking and totally ignore you, your booth and your wines.
+"Buyer" means "Business" for them, as most participants are here, at the fair, to find new opportunities to place their wines (and spirits), but I'm not easy to convince.
+The eyes' language says it all: look at me with an inviting smile and I might come to taste your wines (whether I will like them or not is a different matter), but continue to look at me with these bored, almost annoyed eyes, and you can be sure I will keep on walking and totally ignore you, your booth and your wines.

 Pierre Favarel of Domaine de l'Ile Margaux